2hyunie/qmss-dv-group-g/README.md

 # NYC COVID-19 and the Housing Market

 Click [here](https://2hyunie.github.io/qmss-dv-group-g/index.html) to view our website.
-The codes and datasets used for the content of the website can be found [here](https://github.com/QMSS-G5063-2022/Group_G_Covid_Housing_Prices).
+The codes and datasets used for the content of the website can be found [here](https://github.com/QMSS-G5063-2022/Group_G_Covid_Housing_Prices) and the codes used to build the website can be found on this repository.

 This project aims to explore how the Covid-19 pandemic has impacted the housing market by focusing on comparing the sales price across NYC.
-The project will track how the waves of Covid-19 cases affected the price fluctuations by conducting data analysis and illustrating the results.
+The project will track how the waves of Covid-19 cases affected the price fluctuations by conducting data analysis on quarterly tabular, spatial and text data, with illustrations.

 Research Questions:
 * How has Covid-19 affected the housing market via housing prices over time?
 * How has COVID-19 affected the NYC housing market?
 Are there any regional variations in the housing price fluctuations?
 * How has the overall perspective on Covid-19 changed over time?

+The website has been coded using `HTML`, `CSS`, and `JavaScript` from scratch to build a simple, yet user-friendly website.

 ## Part 1: Trends in Covid-19 and Sales Price